thoni56/joomla_plugin_conditionaltext/README.md

 If you like to show content to non-logged in users, a.k.a. guests, you can do this using this syntax.

-    {guest} ... content for website visitors who are not logged in ... {/guest}{!guest} ... content will be displayed to any registered user .... {/guest}
+    {guest} ... content for website visitors who are not logged in ... {/guest}
+	{!guest} ... content will be displayed to any registered user .... {/guest}

 ### Filter based on the loged in user id